 Below are some Frequently Asked Questions to help you assist your students.
 Not finding what you’re looking for?
 We’re happy to help!
-Contact the Learning Abroad Office at 801-581-5849!
+Contact the Learning Abroad Office at 801-581-5849 or email@example.com!

 Yes!
-All learning abroad programs are credit bearing.
-Students can fulfill general education, major, minor, and elective requirements.
+All Learning Abroad programs are credit-bearing.
+Students can fulfill general education, major, minor, or elective requirements.
 Honors credit may also available.
-All programs offering at least 3 credit hours will fulfill the Undergraduate International Requirement.
+All programs offering at least 3 credit hours will automatically fulfill the Undergraduate International Requirement.

 Both!
 Faculty-led and Global Campus programs earn U of U credit.
-For these programs, the courses offered are listed on the program profile in our Program Search.
-In most cases, pre-requisites are also listed under the program eligibility section of the program profile.
+For these programs, the courses offered are listed on program webpages in our Program Search.
+In most cases, prerequisites are also listed on the program page.